labgem/PPanGGOLiN/docs/user/projection.md

 For RGPs and Spots:

 - `plastic_regions.tsv`: This file contains information about Regions of Genomic Plasticity (RGPs) within the input genome.
-Its format follows [this output](Outputs.md#plastic-regions).
+Its format follows [this output](RGP/rgpOutputs.md#rgp-outputs).
-- `input_organism_rgp_to_spot.tsv`: It provides information about the association between RGPs and insertion spots in the input genome.
-Its format follows [this ouput](Outputs.md#spots).
+- `input_genome_rgp_to_spot.tsv`: It provides information about the association between RGPs and insertion spots in the input genome.
+Its format follows [this ouput](RGP/rgpOutputs.md#summarize-spots).

-Optionally, you can produce a graph of the RGPs using the `--spot_graph` option.
-This graph is similar as the one produce by the `ppanggolin spot` command.
+Optionally, you can generate a graph of the spots using the `--spot_graph` option.
+This graph resembles the one produced by the `ppanggolin draw --spots` command, which is detailed [here](RGP/rgpOutputs.md#draw-spots).

 For Modules:

-- `modules_in_input_organism.tsv`: This file lists the modules that have been found in the input genome.
-Its format follows [this ouput](Outputs.md#modules-in-organisms).
+- `modules_in_input_genome.tsv`: This file lists the modules that have been found in the input genome.
+Its format follows [this ouput](Modules/moduleOutputs.md#module-outputs).